-The Watershed, which runs the River-Friendly certification programs, provided guidance, staff support and certification in the multi-year process at each school.
+The Watershed, which runs the River-Friendly certification program, provided guidance and staff support in the multi-year process at each school.

 “We are thrilled by the Hopewell Valley schools’ dedication to water and environmental issues and for instilling that mindset in their students,” said River-Friendly Coordinator Olivia Spildooren.

-The district’s fresh look at how students connect to the environment is timely as New Jersey is the first in the nation to adopt climate change into its public school curriculum.
-The state’s learning standards, which go into effect more broadly next fall, prepare students to understand how and why climate change happens, the impact it has on our local and global communities, and to act in informed and sustainable ways.
+The district’s fresh look at how students connect to the environment is timely because New Jersey is the first state to adopt climate change into its public school curriculum.
+These learning standards, which go into effect more broadly next fall, prepare students to understand how and why climate change happens, the impact it has on our local and global communities, and to act in informed and sustainable ways.

-Teachers at the district’s four elementary, middle and high schools added new lessons and led their students as they created or improved existing habitats outside on their campuses.
+Teachers at the district’s four elementary, middle and high schools added new lessons and led their students as they created or improved outside habitats outside on their campuses.
 The schools also did public outreach and education, which ranged from a virtual science fair focused on water conservation to sharing information on how plastic pollution impacts human health and wildlife.
-Each school worked separately and tailored the River-Friendly criteria to its students during a multi-year process.
+Each school worked separately and tailored the River-Friendly criteria to its students and campuses.

 STEM Facilitator Tina Overman said her Bear Tavern Elementary School created a nature trail, pollinator gardens, meadow, and other features on the school’s campus.
 The students raise trout and terrapin, and have installed bat and bird boxes.
 She said the River-Friendly certification process provided a roadmap and helped identify gaps in the STEM curriculum.
 She said she also appreciated the support and resource of Watershed staff.